CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 Using 288 cpus on the ParallelCluster, it would take ~4.83 days to run a full year, using 8 c5n.18xlarge (36cpu/node) compute nodes.

+Using 288 cpus on the ParallelCluster, it would take ~ 6.37 days to run a full year using 2 hpc6a.48xlarge (96cpu/node) compute nodes.

 Using 126 cpus  on the ParallelCluster, it would take ~8.92 days to run a full year, using 7 c5n.9xlarge (18cpu/node) compute nodes.

 Table 4.
 Extrapolated Cost of c5n.18xlarge used for CMAQv5.3.3 Annual Simulation based on 2 day CONUS benchmark